AANCode/AANCode/README.md

 **IT Graduate | Java Developer | Backend & Full-Stack Developer**

 I'm a passionate developer striving to become better every day.
-I specialize in building robust backend systems and full-stack applications using modern technologies.

 ## About Me
 - IT Graduate with experience in multiple programming languages
-- Passionate about code and software architecture
+- Passionate about code
 - Currently focused on mastering Spring Boot and backend development
 - Open to opportunities in backend/full-stack development